qkost/raiders-of-the-lost-dice/Session Notes/Session 38.md

 		* Bok -- Stuns, turn into dragon

 ```
 1. "Ah, pity we missed each other.
 Your flight at my arrival suggest you have forsaken our agreement.
+It seems you are taking the foolish path of your father.
 Regrettably, I must employ more persuasive methods now.
 ```